Blacksujit/Sentiment_Analysis/README.md

 3. **Dropout Layer**: Helps prevent overfitting.
 4. **Dense Layer**: Sigmoid-activated output layer for binary classification.

+## Aspect-Based Sentiment Analysis

+In addition to traditional sentiment analysis, this project explores **Aspect-Based Sentiment Analysis (ABSA)**, which focuses on identifying sentiments related to specific aspects of the movies.
+For example, a review might express a positive sentiment towards the acting but a negative sentiment towards the plot.
+This allows for more granular insights, such as:

+- **Improving Movie Attributes**: By understanding which aspects of a movie are well-received and which are not, filmmakers and marketers can make informed decisions on what to emphasize in future projects.
+- **Targeted Recommendations**: Users can receive recommendations based on specific attributes they care about (e.g., great cinematography or compelling storylines).
+- **Enhanced Customer Feedback**: Businesses can better understand customer feedback and improve their products based on specific strengths and weaknesses highlighted in reviews.

 ## Results

 The LSTM model is a simple neural network architecture, achieving a lower accuracy compared to traditional machine learning models like Naive Bayes and Logistic Regression.
 Below is a summary of the model performances: